prody/ProDy/doc/howtos/proteins/atommaps.rst

 AtomMaps are used by functions that compare protein chains.

 .. seealso::
-   :ref:`edaxray` example makes use of AtomMap's extensively.
+   :ref:`egp38` example makes use of AtomMap's extensively.